 Time on page

 By default the Name column is shown, which makes up part of the URL for the page.
-In some cases the author might need to access pages that are in a different language and seeing the name of the page (which usually is unchanging) can be of great help if the author does not know the language of the page.
+Sometimes the author must access pages that are in a different language.
+Seeing the name of the page (which usually is unchanging) can be of great help if the author does not know the language of the page.

 Change the order of items using the dotted vertical bar at the far right of each item in the list.